Mercurial: simulation framework for crowd dynamics30 Nov 2016

 Recently, I wrote something about my graduation project.
 Part of this project was the development of a simulation framework, Mercurial.
 The goal of Mercurial is to facilitate the implementation of different hybrid particle simulation methods, and to test them on simple but existing use cases with different environments.
 You can find the code on GitHub here, together with instructions on how to use it.

+If you are interested in the structure of the code, check this post.
 This simulation was also used in my research internship at LOC7000, to evaluate evacuation scenarios on Dutch music festival Lowlands and see if the safety measures could be analyzed in a quantitative manner.

 The framework is built in Python.
 The simulation creates an environment from a scene file and reads in the parameters from a configuration file.
 Alternatively, a simple drawing tool is included to create new environments.
 Mercurial is being designed as an simulation of interacting populations that takes advantage of the speed of models posed on multiple scales and runs fast using routines from optimized libraries.
 While Python as an interpreted language is not particularly fast, most of the overhead can be circumvented by executing computationally intensive work inside of these libraries.
 For tasks outside of these libraries, we built subroutines in Fortran and compiled them to Python library objects.